coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 ## Definitions

+**Deployed Application** - The live version of our research tools hosted on external servers.
+These applications are accessible through the web.
+**Local Application** - A local application is an application run on your own machine.
+The local application requires a running environment (part of setup/requirements section) and the code base to be on your computer.
-**Trip** - A sequence of two or more stops scheduled to be completed at a specific time on a route.
+**Trip** - A sequence of two or more stops scheduled to be completed at a specific time on a route, repeated across days.
 **Trip Instance** - The completion of a trip by a vehicle on a specific date.
-**Route** - A route is a group of trips displayed to passengers under a single name/code.
+**Route** - A route is a group of trips that are considered a part of the same service.
+They are displayed to passengers under a single name/code.
 **Service** - A service is a set of dates that a given trip operates on.
+**UUID** - Universal Unique Identifier.

-## Overview of Methodology
+## Methodology

-- Describe the retrieval of data from the developer's portal (i.e. the various APIs and the data that they provide)
-- Describe how the data sources are joined to generate the inputs for the model
-- Outline the process of the model produced in the previous study

-The methodology used to apply the model to the Auckland context can be separated into the following two broad steps:
+The methodology used to apply the model to the Auckland context can be separated into the following steps:

-1. Procurement, joining, and filtering of raw operational data into the form used by the Emissions model.
+1. Procurement of raw operational data from the AT API, vehicle information from AT (as at Dec 2020), and passenger kilometer data.
+2. Processing and filtering this data to our sample for the study, two providers (Ritchies and GoBus) as they have provided TARE Weights for their vehicles.
+We form the operational data to match our data specification, and perform sanity checks on data (missing schedule trips, real time observations, etc).
+This step is referred to as preprocessing.
+3. Building a software pipeline using a combination of a database backend (we have experimented with MySQL, PostgreSQL and implemented in MongoDB), a backend technology (we have used Nodejs to implement the *preprocessing step* described above, and Python to implement the backend for the online application) and a frontend to interact with the pipeline.
-2. Using the previously developed Emissions model to estimate and visualise large scale emissions based on the processed operational data.
+4. Finally, we reproduced this pipeline in a deployed application allowing processing of correctly foramtted data automatically.
+We used a previously developed Emissions visualisation tool to visualise large scale emissions based on the processed operational data.

 The aim of the first step is to collate and generate several data fields for each trip in the analysed dataset.
-For reference, a trip is a sequence of two or more stops undertaken by a specific vehicle on a specific time and date.
-Each field typically serves one of two primary purposes: to assist with filtering for further analysis/visualisation or as an input to the emissions model.
-A database schema with these fields and the required data types/formats for our model is included at the end of this report **TODO To be completed!!!**.
+We defined a trip instance as a sequence of two or more stops undertaken by a specific vehicle on a specific time and date.
+A database schema with the required fields and formats for the model developed is included in section **reference Data specification section**.

+**TODO To be completed!!!
+Add them pictures there**.

+### The Data Pipeline

 The data inputs to the emissions model are as follows:

 - EURO classification of the engine of the vehicle that carried out the trip.